pachyderm/pachyderm/doc/how-tos/run_pipeline.md

-# Running pipelines on passed commits
+# Run a Pipeline on a Specific Commit

 Sometimes you need to see the result of merging different commits to analyze and identify correct combinations and potential flows in